nahakiole/ics-calendar/README.md

 ## License and credit

-Used WordPress-Plugin-Template to initialize the plugin: https://github.com/hlashbrooke/WordPress-Plugin-Template Using ics-parser from Martin Thoma to parse the ics files: https://github.com/MartinThoma/ics-parser
+Used WordPress-Plugin-Template to initialize the plugin: https://github.com/hlashbrooke/WordPress-Plugin-Template (GPL)

+Using ics-parser from Martin Thoma to parse the ics files: https://github.com/MartinThoma/ics-parser (MIT)